alexanderczigler/dotfiles/README.md

   EOF
   ```

+> You may need to force rebuild `zcompdump`:
+> `rm -f ~/.zcompdump; compinit`
+>
-> If zsh compinit gives you a warning, you may need to run `compaudit | xargs chmod g-w`
+> Additionally, if you receive "zsh compinit: insecure directories" warnings when attempting to load these completions, you may need to run these commands:
+> - `chmod go-w '/opt/homebrew/share'`
+> - `chmod -R go-w '/opt/homebrew/share/zsh'`

 ## 🍏 Mac OS